Simcoe County: Economy

-The economy of Simcoe County is diverse and includes a full range of businesses from agricultural, industrial to high-tech.
+The economy of Simcoe County is diverse and includes a full range of businesses from agricultural, industrial, and high-tech sectors.

 Honda of Canada Manufacturing has been established in Simcoe County since 1986 and is one of the county's largest single employers.
 In addition to the automotive industry, other industries include plastics, glass manufacturing, pharmaceuticals, and aggregate resources.
-The county is also home to other institutions including Casino Rama, Georgian College, Canadian Forces Base Borden, a campus of Lakehead University and the Ontario Provincial Police Headquarters.
+The county is also home to other institutions, including Casino Rama, Georgian College, Canadian Forces Base Borden, a campus of Lakehead University, and the Ontario Provincial Police Headquarters.

-Agri-business is a diverse, multi-faceted industry and farmland in the region is among the best in all of Canada, including a section of the Holland Marsh in Bradford.
+Agri-business is a diverse, multi-faceted industry, and farmland in the region is among the best in all of Canada, including a section of the Holland Marsh in Bradford.

-Tourism is a vital industry in Simcoe County, providing a diversity of jobs and economic impact in a variety of sectors including accommodation, restaurants, destinations, events and retail.
-Simcoe County plays host to over eight million visitors annually that contributes more than 570 million dollars in spending to its economy.
+Tourism is a vital industry in Simcoe County, providing a diversity of jobs and economic impact in a variety of sectors, including accommodation, restaurants, destinations, events, and retail.
+Simcoe County plays host to over eight million visitors annually, which contributes more than 570 million dollars in spending to its economy.